How it works

 Credibility-blend with the carrier’s manual rate

-Square-root rule (Limited Fluctuation Credibility) blends the trended group experience with the carrier’s implied manual rate.
+The square-root rule (Limited Fluctuation Credibility) blends the trended group experience with the carrier’s implied manual rate.
 Larger groups carry more weight; smaller groups borrow more from the manual.

 7. 07